 Nothing could have prepared me for the pathways cut into cliff faces, the tunnels carved through towers of rock, the flights of steps cut into sheer crags whilst avoiding the rock slides and fallen wire rails and trying to admire the view as well.

 It was our plan to walk the eastern route on the way there and the western route on the return however the eastern route was closed due to rock falls.
-That’s not to say that the western route doesn’t have it’s far share of rock falls too.
+I understand that it is still closed today and I’m not sure if or when it will re-open.

-Some of the tunnels
+A few of the tunnels

-The western route has a number of tunnels.
-From memory about four.
+The western route has a number of tunnels and from memory there are about four.
 They vary in length from a few metres to one which I think is 500m and one even has a bend in it.

 Birds such as the “Freira da Madeira” (Zino’s Petrel), the “Tentilhão da Madeira” (Madeira Chaffinch), the Bis Bis, the “Melro Preto” (Blackbird), the “Perdiz Comum” (Common Partridge) and the “Pintarroxo Comum” (Common Linnet) have their habitat at Pico Ruivo.